II - July 21–August 7, 2020

 Each day participants are required to read college-level academic literature on the law and practice of human rights and engage with new ideas through group discussion and activities.
 The primary assignment for this course is participation in an international moot court activity, which challenges students to research and give oral arguments on a fictitious human rights case.

-The course also introduce students to several different perspectives through guest lecturers and field trips to the United Nations Headquarters and the New York Commission on Human Rights.
+The course also introduces students to several different perspectives through guest lecturers and field trips to the United Nations Headquarters and the New York Commission on Human Rights.

 Michelle Chun is a political and legal theorist whose research focuses on democratic theory, American pragmatism, and jurisprudence.
 She also maintains research interests in American constitutional law and civil liberties, early modern liberalism and epistemology, and 20th Century continental political theory.
 She is currently revising her dissertation, "John Dewey and the Democratic Life of the Law," for publication.
 Michelle received her PhD in political science from Columbia, where she also completed an MA, MPhil, and a JD as a dual degree candidate; she holds an undergraduate degree in social studies from Harvard University.